dewski/vscode-simplecov/README.md

 - View your test coverage percentage in the editor's status bar.
 - SimpleCov's [Branch coverage](https://github.com/simplecov-ruby/simplecov?tab=readme-ov-file#branch-coverage-ruby--25) is supported.

+## Configuration options

+- `simplecov.coverShowCounts`: When generating code coverage, should hit & branch coverage counts be shown inline.
+Defaults to `false`.
+- `simplecov.coverageOptions`: Use these options to control whether only covered or only uncovered code or both should be highlighted after generating a coverage report.
+Defaults to `showBothCoveredAndUncoveredCode`.
+- `simplecov.coverageDecorator`: This option lets you style the way code coverage is displayed.
+Choose either to highlight the complete line or to show an indicator in the gutter.
+  - `type`: Choose between `highlight` and `gutter`.
+Defaults to `highlight`.
+  - `coveredHighlightColor`: The highlight color to use for highlighting covered code.
+  - `coveredGutterStyle`: The style to use for the gutter indicator for covered code.
+  - `uncoveredHighlightColor`: The highlight color to use for highlighting uncovered code.
+  - `uncoveredGutterStyle`: The style to use for the gutter indicator for uncovered code.
+  - `uncoveredBranchHighlightColor`: The highlight color to use for highlighting uncovered branches.
+  - `uncoveredBranchGutterStyle`: The style to use for the gutter indicator for uncovered branches.

 ## Requirements

 This VS Code extension requires that your Ruby project uses [SimpleCov](https://github.com/simplecov-ruby/simplecov) to generate your test coverage report.